 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
-Any excess memory from the higher-sized channel is then mapped for single-channel operation. - For single-channel configuration, install either two single-sided memory modules or one double-sided memory module. - When installing four DDR2 DIMM modules, install the single-sided memory modules - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install two 2GB memory modules, the system may only recognize less than 4GB because the address space is reserved for other critical functions.
-This limitation appears on Windows® XP 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows® XP 32-bit operation system, a total memory of less than 4GB is recommended
+Any excess memory from the higher-sized channel is then mapped for single-channel operation. - For single-channel configuration, install either two single-sided memory modules or one double-sided memory module. - Always install DIMMs with the same CAS latency.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you are using a Windows 32-bit version operating system (e.g. 32-bit Windows, 32-bit Vista) without the Physical Address Extension (PAE) support, the system will allocate a certain amount of memory space for system devices. - We recommend that you install only a maximum of 3GB system memory when using a Windows 32-bit version operating system without the PAE.
+The excess over 3GB of installed memory will not cause any problem; however, the system can not use this excess memory space and the system will display less than the total size of physical memory installed.